progmaticltd/homebox/docs/backup-home.md

 The locations currently supported are:

 - dir: local drive, only useful for testing; does not require another device.
-Meanwhile, can be a temporary solution if your main homebox drive is mounted in RAID (see [preseed](/preseed#software-raid)).
-- ssh: remote backup on another server through SSH (borg backup need to be installed).
+- ssh: remote backup on another server through SSH (borg backup need to be installed on the remote location).
 - sshfs: remote backup on another server through SSH only (does not use remote borg server).
 - cifs: samba share, probably on your local network.
 - usb: named USB stick / NAS drive.